 “Spend [your] extra time networking.”

-PBA prepared me for the world of work by providing network opportunities, an internship requirement and as a part of an excellent education a course called Accounting Information Systems (AIS).
-PBA held wonderful events to network with local business around the area such as "Meet the Firms".
-Through this I was able to meet numerous people who would later became my mentors and supervisors.
+PBA prepared me for the world of work by providing networking opportunities, an internship requirement and, as a part of an excellent education, a course called Accounting Information Systems (AIS).
+PBA held wonderful events to network with local businesses around the area such as “Meet the Firms”.
+Through this I was able to meet numerous people who would later become my mentors and supervisors.
 Also, since an internship is required for the university, I was able to gain real world experience by interning with United Way VITA Program.
-There I was a tax preparer which later prepared me as an intern at T&C. Finally, as Dr. Turner stated at the end of the course for AIS, “although this class may not be the most exciting class you will ever take it will be one of the most crucial classes you need in order to understand how organizations operate.”
+There I was a tax preparer which later prepared me as an intern at T&C. Finally, as Dr. Turner stated at the end of the course for AIS, “although this class may not be the most exciting class you will ever take, it will be one of the most crucial classes you need in order to understand how organizations operate.”
 AIS provided a general idea on how organizations usually run their administration and portrayed the importance of an organized and structured system of Internal Control.
-PBA's course Accounting Information Systems (AIS), along with internship requirements, and networking opportunities, help prepare me for the world of work.
+PBA’s course Accounting Information Systems (AIS), along with internship requirements, and networking opportunities, help prepare me for the world of work.
 I encourage every business major student to take advantage of these opportunities as much as possible.

 For those who are about to start their first professional full-time job, congratulations!
 The real working world is your classroom now, so take every moment to learn.
 When you’re lost in your work, ask for help.
 When you make a mistake, own it and learn from it.
 When work gets tough, bring a great attitude.
 Take the stairs, unless you work on the 10th floor or higher.
 Above all, whether you’re scanning papers or signing off on a report, do it all for the glory of God.

-In my professional field, I've been mentored by the CFO of our company and several Audit Managers.
-In addition, I partook in PBA's mentorship program prior to being a full-time worker.
+In my professional field, I’ve been mentored by the CFO of our company and several Audit Managers.
+In addition, I partook in PBA’s mentorship program prior to being a full-time worker.
 All my mentors have provided great insight and guidance towards helping me grow in my career.
-They've taught me, and are still continue to teach me, how to communicate my thoughts clearly and present my work neatly.
+They’ve taught me, and continue to teach me, how to communicate my thoughts clearly and present my work neatly.
 In fact, without them there is no way I could have gained so much experience and knowledge in the accounting and the professional world.
 Without them I wouldn’t be a Standout Sailfish.

 Spotlight posted in January 2018.
 For current updates from Joel, visit his LinkedIn page.